Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** The male ruler of an empire.
 **Sentence:** The emperor ruled the land with great power and respect.
 **Conversation:**
-A – Who ruled the country long ago?
+A – Who ruled the country long ago
 B – It was the emperor who controlled the entire empire.

 ### Word: Enable